hosam-hubspire/react-native-upload/README.md

     });
     if (!response.ok) throw new Error("Failed to get upload URL");
     return response.json();
-    // Returns { urls, key, uploadId } for chunked or { url, key } for simple
+    // Returns { urls, key, uploadId } for chunked or { url, key } for simple/thumbnail
   },

   // Required: Function to mark chunked upload as complete